Fast randomized iteration: diffusion Monte Carlo through the lens of numerical linear algebra: Convergence

 Then

-where the various constants appearing in this expression were defined in and before the statement of Theorem~\ref{stable1}. \end{theorem} What is important about the statement of Theorem~\ref{stable2} is that the bound remains stable as $\varepsilon$ decreases despite the fact that set being supremized over is increasing.
+where $\tilde \gamma$ is the constant appearing in \eqref{Cpert2} and $\beta$ and $\sigma,$ are defined in the statement of Theorem~\ref{stable1}. \end{theorem} What is important about the statement of Theorem~\ref{stable2} is that the bound remains stable as $\varepsilon$ decreases despite the fact that the set being supremized over is increasing.
 Under the assumptions in the theorem (which are only reasonable when $\mathcal{M}$ is a perturbation of the identity) one can expect that the iterates can be bounded over $\mathcal{O}\left( \varepsilon^{-1}\right)$ iterations uniformly in $\varepsilon.$